Chia-Network/chia-blockchain/CONTRIBUTING.md

 Usually the things closer to the top of each column are the ones that will be worked on soonest.
 If you are interested in cryptography, math, or just like hacking in python, there are many interesting problems to work on.
 Contact any of the team members on keybase: https://keybase.io/team/chia_network.public, which we use as the main communication method and you can comment on any Trello card.
+All source code and documentation contributions must be in the public domain, or made and submitted pursuant to the Apache License 2.0.
+Contributions may also incorporate third-party code that is in the public domain, or licensed under the
+Apache License 2.0 or the MIT License.

 ### Run tests and linting
 The first time the tests are run, BlockTools will create and persist many plots.
 These are used for creating